Richieon88/galway-soccer-club/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
-The links will open to a new tab to allow easy navigation for the user.
+  - The footer section includes has links to the three social media platforms that the club uses.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer provides an easy way for users to visit the clubs social media accounts.

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)